 Engaging in outdoor activities is a great way for families to stay active and spend quality time together, but between tree-climbing, nature hikes, and backyard barbecues, outdoor adventures can lead to piles of dirty, dingy and stained clothing.
 Maintaining bright, spotless clothing doesn't have to be complicated.
-Use these tips to combat stains:
+Use these tips to combat stains when washing and drying clothes:

 If possible, begin treating the stain immediately.
 For stains on the go, try applying club soda with a clean white cloth napkin.
 If none is available, just try and keep the spot wet with an ice cube until you can get home and wash.